Loading...

 Puerto Rico is a world-class fishing destination.
 Summer and fall bring the biggest catches, including blue marlin, wahoo, mahi-mahi, and yellowfin tuna.

-Charter rates in Puerto Rico are generally consistent year-round, but peak season (December–April) sees higher demand and earlier sellouts.
-Booking 2–4 weeks ahead during peak season is recommended.
-Off-peak months offer the best availability and scheduling flexibility.
+Charter rates in Puerto Rico are generally consistent year-round, but off-peak months (May–November) offer the best availability, scheduling flexibility, and occasionally promotional rates.
+Peak season (December–April) sees higher demand and earlier sellouts, so booking 2–4 weeks in advance is recommended during those months.

 See our full pricing guide for current rates and package options.